Skip to main content

 The 60-second version

-“Text neck” Describes the cluster of musculoskeletal complaints — Cervical pain, headaches, upper back tightness — Associated with sustained forward-flexed phone use.
-The 2014 Hansraj cervical-loading analysis estimated that each inch of forward head position adds ~10 lb (5 kg) of effective load on the cervical spine.
-Phone use at 60° Flexion produces ~60 lb (27 kg) load (vs ~12 lb (5 kg) at neutral) Hansraj 2014.
-The 2018 Kim et al. studies in adolescent and adult phone users found how the dose changes the result relationships between daily phone-use hours and self-reported neck pain.
-The honest practical picture: text-neck pain is real but reversible.
-The fix is postural awareness during phone use, chin-tuck and cervical-strengthening drills, upper-back strength work, and pec stretches.
+“Text neck” describes the cluster of musculoskeletal complaints — cervical pain, headaches, upper back tightness — associated with sustained forward-flexed phone use.
+The 2014 Hansraj cervical-loading analysis estimated that each inch of forward head position adds ~10 lb of effective load on the cervical spine; phone use at 60° flexion produces ~60 lb load (vs ~12 lb at neutral) Hansraj 2014.
+The 2018 Kim et al. studies in adolescent and adult phone users found dose-response relationships between daily phone-use hours and self-reported neck pain.
+The honest practical picture: text-neck pain is real but reversible; the fix is postural awareness during phone use, chin-tuck and cervical-strengthening drills, upper-back strength work, and pec stretches.
 This article covers what the actual evidence shows, the 5-minute daily fix, and the strength priorities that make text-neck recovery durable.

 What text-neck actually is